bencollerson/apps2org/README.md

 Known issues:

-* The Apps and Labels lists are not immediately updated (caused by removal of some depreceated code).
+* The Apps and Labels lists are not immediately updated (caused by removal of some deprecated code).
 * Files exported to Google Drive are empty.

 The changes of this fork are on the "ui" git branch (git checkout ui).